 Do the northern lights come out every night?

-The northern lights, also known as aurora borealis, are a natural phenomenon which aren’t visible every night.
+The northern lights are a natural phenomenon which aren’t visible every night.
 They happen when charged solar wind from the sun interacts with the Earth’s magnetic field.
 Their appearance depends on various factors such as solar activity, weather conditions, and the time of year.

 Is it always night in Tromso?

 Tromsø encounters polar nights during winter when the sun remains below the horizon for an extended period, resulting in 24-hour darkness and just a little dusk light.
 However, during summer, the city experiences midnight sun, where the sun does not set below the horizon, and it’s bright throughout the night.

 Can I see the northern lights on my own?

 It’s possible to see the northern lights independently if you’re in a location with a clear view of the northern horizon and little light pollution.
 However, it’s recommended to join a guided tour with experienced guides who know the best places to view the lights and can provide information about the science behind them.